ebepho/Snake-Game-on-De1-Soc-Board/README.md

 # Snake Game on DE1-SoC FPGA Board
+## Disclaimer

+This final project is intended to showcase the skills and knowledge I acquired during one of my classes.
+It is provided for educational and informational purposes only.
+If you are a student, please do not use this code to complete your own assignments or projects.
+Doing so may violate your institution's academic integrity policies.
+I am not responsible for any misuse of the code, including but not limited to academic dishonesty or plagiarism.
+By using the code in this repository, you agree to use it responsibly and ethically.

+This project utilizes VGA and PS2 adapters for display and input functionalities, respectively.
+These adapters are proprietary to the University of Toronto and are not included in this repository due to copyright restrictions.
+Interested parties are encouraged to search online for similar VGA and PS2 adapter implementations that are compatible with the DE1-SoC FPGA board.

 ## Overview
 This project is a hardware implementation of the classic Snake game, crafted in SystemVerilog for the DE1-SoC FPGA board.
 It integrates a VGA display for output and a PS2 keyboard for input, delivering a retro gaming experience with modern hardware design techniques.
 Through efficient use of finite state machines, a pseudo-random number generator for dynamic gameplay, and on-chip RAM for state management, the game aims to provide an engaging and smooth user experience.

-## Important Note
-This project utilizes VGA and PS2 adapters for display and input functionalities, respectively.
-These adapters are proprietary to the University of Toronto and are not included in this repository due to copyright restrictions.
-Interested parties are encouraged to search online for similar VGA and PS2 adapter implementations that are compatible with the DE1-SoC FPGA board.

 ## Features
 * **Dynamic VGA Display:** Achieved through single buffering for seamless visual output.